Curated by Martha Lourdes Rocha & Emily D. A. Tyler

 Saturday, May 4, 2013, 6 – 7 p.m.

 Join the curators for an informal discussion with the artists as part of GCAC’s ongoing public program event series Conversations.

 Saturday, May 4, 2013, 7 – 10 p.m. during the Downtown Santa Ana Art Walk

 Closing Reception (TBD)

-To stimulate community participation and create new awareness of social issues, Gomez will place a series of painted cardboard cutouts into various public spaces, an extension of his Happy Hills, Beverly Hills series.
+To stimulate community participation and create new awareness of social issues, Gomez will place a series of painted cardboard cutouts into various public spaces, an extension of her Happy Hills, Beverly Hills series.
 Gomez utilizes materials of protest, found and repurposed cardboard, to make visible the invisible plight of an often-overlooked Latino workforce.
 Also included in the exhibition are 20 torn out pages of luxury home magazines, hand painted to include figures of the laborers charged with maintaining these polished domestic environments.
-As a former live-in nanny, Gomez pulls from personal experience challenging viewers to see what he has seen.
-He interrupts the communities in which he works to bring to light candid moments of social divide.
+As a former live-in nanny, Gomez pulls from personal experience challenging viewers to see what she has seen.
+She interrupts the communities in which she works to bring to light candid moments of social divide.

 An installation of Something to do with Crossing… by Cog•nate Collective will introduce an informal system of exchange in the exhibition space that replicates the same actions occurring in border towns.
 Visitors are encouraged to exchange a photograph of clothing hanging on a clothesline for an article of their own that will take its place – the articles left will be donated by the artists to charities.